thaleshackmanchester/transportchallenge/README.md

-# Thales Hack Machester - Transport Challenge
+# Hack Machester - Transport Challenge

 **Given real-time train information, develop an innovative way of communicating this information in a useful way to someone you know.**